sadpython/bevy_advanced_input/Readme.md

     input_bindings: Res<UserInputHandle<InputType, Bindings>>,
     query: Query<&InputID>,
 ) {
-    //* If need to track last input type - use input_bindings.get_input_source()
-    //* It could be Keyboard, Mouse or Gamepad now, and could be used for game widgets, when you want to add button icon to it query.for_each_mut(|input_component| {
+    query.for_each_mut(|input_component| {
         if let Some(input_handle) = input_bindings.to_handle(input_component) {
             if let Some(value) = input_handle.get_axis_value(Bindings::Movement(MovementInput::right))